HelogaleParvula/Quantum-Blockchain/README.md

-The principal part of the code is the file named *Blockchain*.
-As its name indicates, it is made up of two central classes, class node and class blockchain.
+The main code in this project is located in the file named *Blockchain.ipynb*.
+In this interactive notebook the two main objects in the project are defined: nodes and blockchain.
+Both contain the essential methods required by a full working blockchain to work: create hash states, create blocks, add transactions...

 ## Class node
 Starts by initializing the number of nodes, an index to identify them and the first transactions paths and transaction count.